ShooShoSha/Course-Work/COP3014/Syllabus.md

 Final grades will be calculated using a standard grade distribution.
 The last day of the term for withdrawal from an individual course with an automatic grade of "W" is March 21, 2014.
 Withdrawals done after that date will result in a grade of "WF" or withdrawal-failing.
-Applying for an incomplete or "I" grade will be considered only if you meet **ALL** the following:
+Applying for an incomplete or "I" grade will be considered only if you meet **ALL** of the following:

 1. Extenuating circumstances warrant it
 2. Have a passing grade
 3. Completed at least 70% of the course work
 4. approval of the department chair.

 ### Participation and Feedback
 I encourage active participation and regular feedback.
 I believe that effective communication between the instructor and students will make the course more useful, interesting, and productive.